jhqwqmc/iep/PAGE.md

 ### ![Modes](https://i.imgur.com/AB9qcic.png)

 With these modes, players can spend a lot of time engaging in competitive and fun modes.
-They work great as a way to pass the time.
+These work great as a way to pass the time.
 You can enable or disable any of these modes in the config.
-Every mode has their own leaderboard.
+Every mode has its own leaderboard.

 **Default**